 When was the last time you read in the news about a child or adult being attacked by a Labrador?
 Sadly, we seem to live in an age when getting a tough-looking dog for questionable street-cred is deemed more important than considering whether such a (large) dog is suitable for life in a family home.
 On the contrary loyal, lovable, clever Labrador puppies and dogs make excellent pets for any family home.
 They, too, need plenty of exercise and attention.

-Yet many Labradors end up in the care of animal charities like the RSPCA because they have grown too large or cost too much to feed for owners who have bought their dog without thinking through the lifelong commitment that is involved in caring for a dog.
+Yet many Labradors end up available for adoption in the care of animal charities like the RSPCA because they have grown too large or cost too much to feed for owners who have bought their dog without thinking through the lifelong commitment that is involved in caring for a dog.
 Others have been abused, neglected or abandoned by their owners.
 Some have developed complex health needs due to the inherent nature of breeding of pedigree dogs – these can prove costly to care for and some owners feel that they cannot afford to pay for ongoing therapy costs.

 Many Labradors end up in rescue centres simply because irresponsible owners have not supervised them properly and found their pet pregnant with mixed-breed puppies that they cannot sell.